||Concerta, Daytrana, Metadate CD, Methylin, Ritalin

 Stimulant medicines may be related to slower growth in children, especially in the first year of taking the medicine.
 But most children seem to catch up in height and weight by adulthood.
 Your doctor will keep track your child's growth and watch for problems.2

 list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-treatment of ADHD come with a U.S. Food
+Most of the medicines used to treat ADHD come with a U.S. Food

 and Drug Administration (FDA) warning about possible heart-related or

 mental problems.
 Before starting a medicine for ADHD, tell your doctor if your